monsieurbiz/SyliusRichEditorPlugin/UPGRADE-2.0.md

 ## Removed Product and Taxon elements

-We removed Product and Taxon elements because we want to keep a very simple plugin for the Rich Editor.
+We removed Product and Taxon elements because we want to keep it simple for this plugin.
-These elements will be available later in another plugin which will add many UI Elements for your store.
+These elements will be provided later in another plugin, which will be dedicated to fancy Ui Elements.
-But actually you have to implements its manually in your project if you need.
+Today you'll have to implement them manually on your project if you need them.